Chart Color Schemes

 Cranebrook - Castlereagh's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Approximately 53% (~9,290 people) have private health cover, which is relatively high.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 9.1 and 9.0% of residents respectively.
-About 68.7% of residents report being completely free from medical ailments, compared to 69.5% across Greater Sydney.
-As of 2021, 12.8% (2,221 people) of Cranebrook's population is aged 65 and over, lower than the 14.1% in Greater Sydney.
-Health outcomes among seniors require more attention than those for the broader population.
+The level of common health conditions among its general population is somewhat typical but higher than the national average among older cohorts.
+Private health cover is fairly high at approximately 53% of the total population, which amounts to around 9,290 people.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 9.1% and 9.0% of residents respectively.
+About 68.7% of residents declare themselves completely clear of medical ailments, compared to 69.5% across Greater Sydney.
+As of 2021, approximately 12.8% of Cranebrook's residents are aged 65 and over, totaling around 2,221 people.
+This is lower than the 14.1% in Greater Sydney.
+Health outcomes among seniors present some challenges that require more attention than those for the broader population.

 Frequently Asked Questions - Health